OShane-McKenzie/wayland/README.md

 ## Troubleshooting

-If running under XWayland, the library will fall back to X11 window positioning.
+If running under XWayland, the library will fall back to X11 window positioning automatically.

 ### JNA Native Library Issues